licitdev/seeded-hashids/README.md

 ## Pitfalls
 1. Encoding of an array of numbers is **not** supported.
 2. Encoding of negative numbers are **not** supported.
-3. Required to pass in the **correct type** of parameters in order to prevent invalid hashids by accident, such as encoding "[object Object]".
+3. Required to pass in the **correct type** of parameters in order to prevent the encoding of invalid seeded-hashids by accident, such as encoding `"[object Object]"`.
-4. It could still be **possible** for a different seed to decode a hashid, but it is really rare if the **recommendations** are followed.
+4. It could still be **possible** for a different seed to decode a seeded-hashid, but it is really rare if the **recommendations** are followed.
-5. Upgrade to a major version **after testing** as the output hashids may have changed.
+5. Upgrade to a major version **after testing** as the output seeded-hashids may have changed.
 6. Do **not** use this library as a security tool and do **not** encode sensitive data.
 This is **not** an encryption library.

 ## License